OoliteProject/oolite/README.md

 ```

 ## Contents of repository
+Oolite for all platforms can be built from this repository.
+Here is a quick
+guide to the source tree.

 - **debian**:  Files to enable automatic setup under Linux using dpkg (Debian package manager) tools
 - **DebugOXP**:  [Debug.oxp](http://wiki.alioth.net/index.php/Debug_OXP), the expansion pack that enables console support in debug and test release builds
 - **deps**